Nursing

 NUR 740.
 Practicum III: Pediatric Acute and Primary Care in the Urgent/Emergency Care Setting.
 2 credits.
 SP

-NUR 740 is the third preceptor-supervised practice course for pediatric dual acute/primary care nurse practitioner students in which they further their role development by providing healthcare services to pediatric patients in the urgent/emergency care settings.
+NUR 740 is the third preceptor-supervised practice course for pediatric advanced practice students in which they further their role development by providing healthcare services to pediatric patients in the urgent/emergency care settings.
 The emphasis of this course is on the development of assessment and diagnostic reasoning skills in the assessment, triaging and management of pediatric patients in the urgent/emergency care settings.
-This practicum requires 150 direct clinical hours.
+This practicum course requires 150 direct clinical hours.
 P: NUR 734; CO: NUR 737, NUR 899.

 NUR 741.
 Practicum I: Family Nurse Practitioner.
 2 credits.
 SU